 Ellen or Helen Elizabeth Winsper, the wife of George Winsper who died on November 7, 1917, had moved from Rosemont to 196 St. Charles Street in Pointe St. Charles by the time he died.

 Two records mention the grief of Mrs. John Sullivan when Private William Wright, a steamfitter from Scotland, died in action at St. Julien on April 24, 1915.
 Neither have her first name.
 One document describes William, who was 21 when he died as the adopted child of Mr. and Mrs. John Sullivan.
-Another one, and the one I think is more correct, mentions that she is his sister.
+The one I think is correct mentions that she is his sister.
 Her address at the beginning of the war was 9 Farm Street, Point St. Charles, the same as his when he enlisted.
 His medals were sent to her at 431A Wellington St., Point St. Charles.

 If these women worked together, as is possible, they too risked their lives.